CrystalFerrai/ValheimMods/Underwater/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+1.0.3

+* Fixed CameraIgnoreWater config option not applying properly.
+* Fixed swim toggle keybind not working in multiplayer if there were an even number of players present.

 1.0.2

 * Updated BepinEx version